 ‘Limerick’ by Annie Acho Tartoni The Society February 18, 2018 High School Submissions, Humor, Poetry 6 Comments There once was a girl named Shelly. who bought a pet fish by the deli.
 But to her surprise, with fear in her eyes, she saw the fish dead on its belly.
 Annie Acho Tartoni is a student Mercy High School in Farmington Hills, Michigan.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 6 Responses Joe Tessitore February 18, 2018 Fist pump, Annie!
 Well done!
 I have often come up with the first four lines, but never the punch line!
 Very cool!
 Reply Trevor Siggers February 18, 2018 Annie Terrific.
 Keep writing such piscean gems.
 Made me smile on a wet afternoon in a plaice called Leek that has to be 70 miles from the sea – about as far away as you can get in England – part of a small island across The Pond.
 We love ‘fish and chips’ in the UK (for chips translate as ‘fries’). and you inspired me to respond with this never going to be a masterpiece verse or worse: Potatoes don’t wear jackets.
 “We’re boiling”, they will say.
 ‘Never mind young Murphy, We’re having chips, today!”
 Best wishes Trevor Reply James A. Tweedie February 18, 2018 Annie, Some people consider puns and limericks to be the lowest form of their respective genres.
 I disagree.
 Good limericks (like yours) and good puns never fail to brighten my day!
 I hope you’ll submit more of your verse in the future.
 Thanks for the smile.
 Reply ben grinberg February 18, 2018 very pleasant way to spend a moment of free time. thank you.
 Reply Wendy Bourke February 20, 2018 Great finish on this piece.
 Limericks done well – as this one is – are a treat.
 Reply banker February 23, 2018 Thank you, my friend!
 I appreciate you!
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.